 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-M1 and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-M1 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-M1 from Fujifilm.
+Both the X-M1 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Fujifilm and Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So how do things add up?
 Is the Fujifilm X-M1 better than the Olympus PEN-F or vice versa?
 The listing below highlights the relative strengths of the two models.